fsantand/magnifier.nvim/README.md

 Run the following commands

 - `:MagnifierAdd` : Adds a new directory to the monorepo scope
+- `:MagnifierRefresh` : Refreshes the current scoped workspace, in case it fails
+- `:MagnifierSet` : Adds a new directory to the monorepo scope
 - `:MagnifierRemove` : Removes a directory from the monorepo scope
 - `:MagnifierList` : Shows a loclist/qflist with all the currently set directories
+- `:MagnifierFindFiles` : Search for files in telescope with scoped dirs
+- `:MagnifierGrepFiles` : Run grep inside the scoped directories

 ## Motivation